 High-volume sales roles: Sales interview questions for candidates in high-volume roles should focus on time management, customer engagement, and objection handling.
 Recruiters can also administer assessments simulating high-pressure sales situations to evaluate performance and adaptability.

-Specialized sales roles: For specialized sales roles, recruiters should prioritize targeted sales interview questions that delve into industry experience, product expertise, and ability to craft customized solutions for clients.
+Specialized sales roles: For specialized sales roles, recruiters should prioritize targeted sales interview questions that get into industry experience, product expertise, and ability to craft customized solutions for clients.

 Once the interviews and assessments are complete, sales recruiters should offer constructive feedback to all candidates, regardless of the outcome.
 Providing insightful input not only builds goodwill but also helps unsuccessful applicants improve for future opportunities.